Skip to content

 In a library that doesn’t handle StrictMode, this test fails with onPing called twice.
 In Triggery, it passes.

-Multiple live registrations: when last-mount-wins matters
+Multiple live registrations: when last-write-wins matters

 <SettingsPanelA /> {/* useCondition('settings', () => valueA) */}